 16. Make pumpkin spice lattes

 Are your teens coffee drinkers?
 Treating mine to Starbucks's every time I go for myself is really starting to break the bank.
-I found a recipe for a Pumpkin Spice Latte that my 18-year-old and I love!
+I found a recipe for a Pumpkin Spice Latte that my teens and I love!
 It's easy to make and tastes better than any pumpkin spice latte that I've purchased elsewhere.
 Spend time with your teen in the kitchen practicing a fall-inspired beverage recipe that you’ll both enjoy.

 17. Fall Crafts